simonhauck/MPI_NEAT/README.md

 ## Performance Analysis and Results
 As part of my thesis I created a sequential implementation of NEAT and analyzed the required time to optimize the examples.
 The pole balancing and xor problem were to easy for NEAT and are therefore not used.
+Instead the performance analyses was performed with the mountain car and pendulum environment.
 I divided the execution in three categories, the Evaluation Time, Reproduction Time and ComposeOffSpring Time.
 The EvaluationTime is the time to evaluate a genome in the optimization problem.
-The Compose OffSpring Time measures the required time for the reproduction and mutation of the genomes.
+The ComposeOffSpring Time measures the required time for the reproduction and mutation of the genomes.
 The Reproduction Time measures the remaining components of NEAT, like sorting the genomes into species or selecting the parent genomes.
-The measured times are displayed in the following graphs.
+The measured times with the sequential algorithm are displayed in the following graphs.
 <p align="center">
     <img src="img/1413_time_1core_1pi/1413_time_1core_1pi-1.png", width=49%>
     <img src="img/pendulum_1_1core_1pi_time/pendulum_1_1core_1pi_time-1.png", width=49%>
 </p>

 It is obvious that the EvaluationTime is in both examples the biggest factor regarding the execution time.
 So this part will be parallelized mit MPI.
 I choose a Master-Slave architecture for the communication.
-So with 10 Raspberry Pis i have one master, which coordinates the communication and 9 slaves which perform the evaluation of the genomes in the optimization problem.
+So with 10 Raspberry Pis I have one master, which coordinates the communication and 9 slaves which perform the evaluation of the genomes in the optimization problem.
 After implementing the MPI algorithm the same tests are performed with the same seed.
 The sequential as well as the parallel algorithm create exact the same solution and therefore the execution time can be compared easily.
 The measured execution